pratimaaa-cloud/adk-streaming-guide/docs/part2.md

 ADK's streaming architecture represents a complete solution to the challenges that would otherwise require months of custom development.
 Instead of building message queuing, async coordination, state management, and AI model integration separately, ADK provides an integrated event handling system that orchestrates all these components seamlessly.

-### The Challenge of Building Streaming AI From Scratch
+### The Challenge of Building Streaming AI Agents From Scratch

-Implementing bidirectional streaming AI communication from scratch involves solving multiple complex problems simultaneously:
+Implementing bidirectional live agent streaming from scratch involves solving multiple complex problems simultaneously:

 **Message Management Complexity:**
 - Message queuing and ordering under concurrent access